|Light Rail Transit Association

 This mezzanine level was extended in 2001 to give access to steps and escalators down to the new Fairfield Street entrance.
 This entrance is for passengers arriving and departing by taxi and car.

 There are also two lifts between the Fairfield Street entrance level and main line level.
-To use them instead of the Metrolink lift from the arrival platorm, walk along the passage to London Road, turn left, cross the tram tracks and continue to a doorway into the new concourse.
+To use them instead of the Metrolink lift from the outbound platorm, walk along the passage to London Road, turn left, cross the tram tracks and continue to a doorway into the new concourse.
 A short passage leads from the Fairfield Street entrance area to the Metrolink departure platform.

 See City South for a description of the segregated line to the south.